-- The Tax Appeals Commission issued it's determination on the appeal filed by the Company relating to the assessment raised for Y/A 2010/11 amounting to Rs.
+- i The Tax Appeals Commission issued it's determination on the appeal filed by the Company relating to the assessment raised for Y/A 2010/11 amounting to Rs.
 679,000/-, in favour of the Softlogic Life Insurance PLC and The Commissioner General of Inland Revenue has transmitted this case to the Court of Appeal being dissatisfied with the said determination of Tax Appeals Commission and case is stated for the opinion of the Honourable Court of Appeal.
-SLI is awaiting the hearing from the Court of appeal. - ii The Tax Appeals Commission issued it's determination on the appeal filed by the Company relating to the assessment raised for Y/A 2012/13 amounting to Rs.
-12.4 Mn , in favour of CGIR and SLI has transmitted this case to the Court of Appeal being dissatisfied with the said determination of Tax Appeals Commission and case is stated for the opinion of the Honourable Court of Appeal.
-SLI is awaiting the hearing from the Court of appeal. - iii The Commissioner General of Inland Revenue issued it's determination on the appeal filed by the Company relating to the assessment raised for Y/A 2011/12, 2014/15 and 2015/16 amounting to Rs.
-336.4 Mn, in favour of the Commissioner General of Inland Revenue and SLI is in the process of hearing the appeals with Tax Appeals Commission. - iv The Department of Inland Revenue has raised assessments on Softlogic Life Insurance PLC for the year of assessment 2013/14, 2016/17 and 2017/18, assessing the life insurance business to pay an income tax liability of 691.3 Mn along with penalty (before deducting the available Tax credits) and the Company has lodged a valid appeal against the said assessments.
-SLI is awaiting the CGIR determination.
+SLI is awaiting the hearing from the Court of appeal. - ii The Tax Appeals Commission issued it's determination on the appeal filed by the SLI relating to the assessment raised for the Y/A 2011/12 and 2012/13 amounting to Rs.10.1 Million and Rs.
+12.4 Million respectively, in favour of CGIR and The Company has transmitted this case to the Court of Appeal being dissatisfied with the said determination of Tax Appeals Commission and case is stated for the opinion of the Honourable Court of Appeal.
+The Company is awaiting the decision of the Court of appeal. - iii The Commissioner General of Inland Revenue issued it's determination on the appeal filed by the Company relating to the assessment raised for Y/A 2011/12, 2014/15 and 2015/16 amounting to Rs.
+336.4 Million , in favour of the Commissioner General of Inland Revenue and SLI is in the process of hearing the appeals with Tax Appeals Commission. - iv The Commissioner General of Inland Revenue issued it's determination on the appeal filed by SLI relating to the assessment raised for the Y/A 2014/15, 2015/16, 2016/17 and 2017/18 amounting to Rs.
+681.7 Million along with penalty, in favour of the Commissioner General of Inland Revenue.
+SLI is in the process of hearing the appeals with Tax Appeals Commission.